inkuxuan/Daihon-chan/README.md

 The app is simply a text editor with the additional ability to

 * Highlight the current editing line
+* Ctrl and mouse wheel to resize the font
 * Shift-Enter to send the current line to VRChat and start a new line
 * Ctrl-S to send the current line without starting a new line